-Multi-View Stereo (MVS) aims to reconstruct highly detailed 3D representations with multi-view images, with the key step of estimating depth maps with known camera poses~\cite{furukawa2015multi}.
-Many traditional methods~\cite{barnes2009patchmatch,furukawa2009accurate,Galliani_2015_ICCV,schonberger2016pixelwise} successfully make use of matching low-level features of images; unfortunately, they may be negatively affected by various occlusions and different illumination conditions.
-To this end, learning-based methods enhanced by Deep Neural Networks (DNNs)~\cite{ji2017surfacenet,yao2018mvsnet,gu2020cascade,giang2021curvature,wei2021aa} have developed recently.
-Typically, there are three steps for learning-based MVS methods, \emph{i.e.}, feature extraction, cost volume construction, and cost volume regularization~\cite{yao2018mvsnet,giang2021curvature}.
+Multi-View Stereo (MVS) aims to reconstruct highly detailed 3D representations with multi-view images, with the key step of estimating depth maps with known camera poses~\citep{furukawa2015multi}.
+Many traditional methods~\citep{barnes2009patchmatch,furukawa2009accurate,Galliani_2015_ICCV,schonberger2016pixelwise} successfully make use of matching low-level features of images; unfortunately they may be negatively affected by various occlusions and different illumination conditions.
+To this end, learning-based methods enhanced by Deep Neural Networks (DNNs)~\citep{ji2017surfacenet,yao2018mvsnet,gu2020cascade,giang2021curvature,wei2021aa} have developed recently.
+Typically, there are three steps for learning-based MVS methods, \emph{i.e.}, feature extraction, cost volume construction, and cost volume regularization~\citep{yao2018mvsnet}.

-Many works devote to formulating better cost volumes with efficient multi-stage models~\cite{gu2020cascade,yang2020cost,mi2021generalized} and visibility information~\cite{zhang2020visibility,xu2020pvsnet}.
-Meanwhile, learning a superior cost volume regularization with hybrid 3D U-Net structures~\cite{luo2019p,sormann2020bp} or Recurrent Neural Networks (RNNs)~\cite{yao2019recurrent,wei2021aa,wei2022bidirectional} is also shown to improve performance.
-Generally, the cost volume regularization is designed to \textit{refine} noise-contaminated cost volumes with non-Lambertian surfaces or object occlusions~\cite{yao2018mvsnet} to smooth feature correlations as shown in Fig.~\ref{fig:teaser}(c)(e).
-Such regularization can not rectify ambiguous feature matching results from reflections or texture-less regions.
-Therefore, it is still of great significance to learn good representative features to improve the generalization of MVS in the first step.
+Many works devote to formulating better cost volumes with efficient multi-stage models~\citep{gu2020cascade,yang2020cost,mi2021generalized} and visibility information~\citep{zhang2020visibility,xu2020pvsnet}.
+Meanwhile, learning a superior cost volume regularization with hybrid 3D U-Net structures~\citep{luo2019p,sormann2020bp} or Recurrent Neural Networks (RNNs)~\citep{yao2019recurrent,wei2021aa,wei2022bidirectional} is also shown to improve performance.
+Generally, the cost volume regularization is designed to \textit{refine} noise-contaminated cost volumes with non-Lambertian surfaces or object occlusions~\citep{yao2018mvsnet} to smooth feature correlations as shown in Fig.~\ref{fig:teaser}(c)(e).
+Such regularization can not completely rectify ambiguous feature matchings from reflections or texture-less regions with unreliable 2D image features.
+Therefore, it is still of great significance to learn good representative features during the feature extraction to improve the generalization of MVS.